Best Missive Alternatives in 2026

 Pricing: $25/user/month (Standard), $45/user/month (Plus), $75/user/month (Pro).

-Best for: teams of 3-30 agents where the inbox is primarily inbound customer support, not a mix of client relationship management and personal email.
+Ideal for teams of 3-30 agents where the inbox is primarily inbound customer support, not a mix of client relationship management and personal email.

-Front — closest functional equivalent
+Front: closest functional equivalent

-Front is the closest product to Missive in concept — personal and team email unified, collaboration layered on top.
+Front is the closest product to Missive in concept, personal and team email unified, collaboration layered on top.
 The differences are scale and feature depth: Front has more integrations, better analytics, SLA management, and is built for teams that need those features.

 The trade-off is price.
 Front's Professional plan ($65/seat/month) is significantly more expensive than Missive's Business plan ($26/user/month).
 For teams whose primary reason to leave Missive is feature gaps rather than pricing, Front closes those gaps.
 For teams that are happy with Missive's feature set, staying on Missive is the sensible choice.

-Best for: teams that have outgrown Missive's reporting and analytics but want to stay in the "unified personal + team email" paradigm rather than switching to a pure helpdesk.
+Ideal for teams that have outgrown Missive's reporting and analytics but want to stay in the "unified personal + team email" paradigm rather than switching to a pure helpdesk.

-Hiver — best zero-migration option for Gmail teams
+Hiver: best zero-migration option for Gmail teams

 Missive requires agents to switch to a new interface.
-Hiver adds shared inbox functionality inside Gmail itself — no migration, no new UI, no onboarding friction.
+Hiver adds shared inbox functionality inside Gmail itself, no migration, no new UI, no onboarding friction.
 For Google Workspace teams moving away from Missive because of onboarding friction with new hires, this is the lowest-friction path.

 Hiver's feature set is more focused than Missive: shared inboxes, assignment, notes, and SLA timers.
 The real-time chat feature that Missive has alongside email threads does not exist in Hiver.
 But for teams that primarily use Missive for email management rather than collaborative messaging, this is not a meaningful gap.